 Alternatively wait for online check-in – where you can choose a seat for free – but do so as early as possible to get the widest possible seat availability.

-Etihad – Business class travellers (revenue and award) get a door-to-door complimentary chauffeur transfer, available at over 25 cities worldwide.
-Note some special promotional fares may not include the service.
-Ranges include London Heathrow/Manchester (100 miles), New York JFK /Los Angeles LAX (60 miles), Sydney airport (50km) and anywhere in UAE from Abu Dhabi.
-Book up to 24 hours in advance.
+Etihad – Business class travellers get a door-to-door complimentary chauffeur transfer, available at over 40 cities worldwide.
+Note that partner award tickets and some special promotional fares do not include the Etihad Chauffeur service.
+The mileage ranges from the airports include London Heathrow/Manchester (100 miles), New York/Los Angeles/San Francisco/Washington (60 miles), Sydney/Brisbane/Melbourne/Perth airport (50/60/80/45km) and anywhere in UAE from Abu Dhabi.
+You must book up to 24 hours in advance.

-Emirates – Chauffeur drive service is available for business class passengers (revenue and award) at 70 airports worldwide.
-Note, tickets must be issued by Emirates or Qantas.
-Book online at least 48 hours beforehand.
-Ranges are London LHR/Manchester (70 miles), New York JFK/Los Angeles LAX (60 miles), Sydney (40km), Dubai (all of UAE).
+Emirates – The Emirates Chauffeur Drive service is available for business class passengers (revenue and award) at 70 airports worldwide.
+Tickets must only be issued by Emirates or Qantas though there are some restrictions on Qantas codeshare flights operated by Emirates.
+Book online at least 12 hours beforehand.
+Mileage ranges are London Heathrow/Gatwick/Manchester (70 miles), New York/Los Angeles (60 miles), Sydney/Perth (40/45km), Brisbane/Melbourne (60km) and Dubai (all of UAE).
 Note that the following flights are NOT eligible for the business class chauffeur service for: Buenos Aires-Rio de Janeiro; Australia-New Zealand; Hong Kong flights including Hong Kong-Bangkok.

-Qantas – Since becoming a joint-venture partner with Emirates, Qantas has introduced complimentary Chauffeur drive services to business class passengers (revenue and award) booked on Sydney/Melbourne-Dubai-London.
-The chauffeur is also included on any domestic/trans-Tasman connection to the above.
-Tickets must be issued by Qantas or Emirates.
-Book at least 48 hours in advance.
+Qantas – Since becoming a joint-venture partner with Emirates, Qantas has introduced its complimentary Qantas Chauffeur Drive service to business class passengers (revenue and award) booked on the Australia-Dubai-London route.
+The chauffeur is also included on any additional domestic/trans-Tasman connections.
+City mileage limits are the same as Emirates.
+Tickets must be issued by Qantas or Emirates and the car must be booked at least 48 hours in advance.

-Virgin Atlantic – Offers a free chauffeur driven car service for Upper Class fares in revenue booking classes J/C/D/I at 26 airports worldwide.
+Virgin Atlantic – Offers a free chauffeur driven car service for Upper Class fares in revenue booking classes J/C/D/I at over 30 airports worldwide.
 Award bookings are not valid though you can use 17,500 additional Flying Club miles to book a transfer.
-Ranges are London/Manchester (75 miles), New York/Los Angeles (75 miles), Johannesburg/Cape Town (55 miles), Dubai (anywhere in UAE).
+The mileage range is generally 75 miles from the airport with a few exceptions.
+Upper Class transfers must be booked within 12 hours of departure.

 Virgin Australia – Offers a complimentary limousine service for some business class passengers on international long-haul flights.
-Eligible fare classes (revenue-only) are J/C/D/I/Z on flights to/from UAE; J/C on flights to/from US.
+Eligible fare classes (revenue-only) are J/C/D/I/Z on flights to/from UAE; J/C on flights to/from US and J/C/D/Z on Etihad codeshares.
 Limo ranges are Australia (60km), US (50 miles) and anywhere in UAE.
 Book up to 24 hours in advance.

 Air Berlin – Due to its partnership with Etihad, Air Berlin offers a complimentary chauffeur transfer to business class travellers on flights between Berlin/Dusseldorf and Abu Dhabi.
-Can be booked up to 24 hours in advance by phone.
+It can be booked up to 24 hours in advance by phone.
 Ranges are Berlin (40km), Dusseldorf (60km) and anywhere in UAE.

 Arik Air – Offers a chauffeur driven car for ex-UK Premier Business class passengers flying from London to Lagos with an 80km radius around Heathrow.

 Oman Air – Offers a Chauffeur Drive service to first and business class passengers in revenue fare classes P/F/J/C/D only.
-Ranges include London Heathrow (50 miles), Paris/Frankfurt/Munich (50 km) and Muscat (60km).
+R class fares are also eligible for the chauffeur to/from Europe (except Switzerland) or to/from Asia.
+Ranges include London Heathrow/Manchester (50 miles), Paris/Frankfurt/Munich (50 km) and Muscat (60km).
 Book at least 48 hours prior to flying.

-Note that the likes of British Airways, Cathay Pacific, Air France, Singapore Airlines and Qatar Airways do not offer a complimentary limousine transfer for premium passengers.
+Note that the likes of Air France, British Airways, Cathay Pacific, Lufthansa, Qatar Airways and Singapore Airlines do not offer a complimentary limousine transfer for premium passengers.

 On arrival at the airport, business class passengers can use dedicated business check-in desks which should keep waiting time to a minimum.
 Many airports also have a fast-track security lane for premium passengers.

-Find out what your lounge access options are.
-An airline’s best lounges tend to be at it home airport(s) and at its major hubs.
+Find out exactly what your lounge access options are – business class passengers are generally entitled to enter an airline or partner lounge.
+An airline’s best lounges tend to be at its home airport(s) and at major hubs.

-Some airlines offer spa facilities at their lounges for business class passengers:
+The following airlines offer complimentary spa treatments at their lounges for business class passengers:

-British Airways has Elemis Travel Spas at its lounges at London Heathrow (T5) and New York JFK (T7).
+British Airways – It has Elemis Travel Spas at its lounges at London Heathrow (T5 and T3) and New York JFK (T7).
 Club World passengers can get a complimentary 15 minute treatment from an extensive menu – bookable on arrival at the lounge, subject to availability.

-Etihad offers 15 minute treatments to premium passengers at its Six Senses Spa at its lounges at Abu Dhabi and London Heathrow.
+Note, Etihad have recently eliminated complimentary 15 minute treatments for business class passengers at its Six Senses Spa at its lounges at Abu Dhabi and London Heathrow.

-Note, some airlines such as Air France, Thai, Qantas and Emirates offer complimentary spas only to first class passengers.
+Some airlines such as Air France, Thai, Qantas, Etihad and Emirates only offer complimentary spas to first class passengers.